 (b) uphold the complaint as a whole or in part (and take action accordingly);

 (c) dismiss the complaint if there is no case to answer; or

 (d) dismiss the complaint if it is judged to be trivial, vexatious or malicious (and take further action if appropriate).

-The Complaints Officer (Ria Forsyth) will aim to provide a response – a reasoned judgement – within 28 working days of receiving a complaint; however, complex cases will, unavoidably, take longer to investigate with due care and thoroughness.
+The Complaints Officer (Matt Bate) will aim to provide a response – a reasoned judgement – within 28 working days of receiving a complaint; however, complex cases will, unavoidably, take longer to investigate with due care and thoroughness.
 You will, in any event, be kept informed of the progress of any investigation.

 A complainant should be a registered student of Backstage Academy, although a student who has withdrawn or left the University can invoke the procedure within 28 days of their leaving.

-If you have followed the above procedure and are still unhappy with the outcome you have the right to pursue your complaint further through the University of Bolton and the OIA.
+If you have followed the above procedure and are still unhappy with the outcome you have the right to pursue your complaint further through the University of Bolton and the Office of the Independent Adjudicator (OIA).
 The main purpose of the Scheme is the independent, impartial and transparent review of unresolved complaints by students about acts and omissions of Member HE Providers and, through learning from complaints, the promotion of good practice.